pymupdf/PyMuPDF/docs/rect.rst

    .. method:: round()

-      Creates the smallest containing :ref:`IRect`, This is **not** the same as simply rounding the rectangle's edges: The top left corner is rounded upwards and left while the bottom right corner is rounded downwards and to the right.
+      Creates the smallest containing :ref:`IRect`.
+This is **not** the same as simply rounding the rectangle's edges: The top left corner is rounded upwards and to the left while the bottom right corner is rounded downwards and to the right.

       >>> fitz.Rect(0.5, -0.01, 123.88, 455.123456).round()
       IRect(0, -1, 124, 456)

-      1. If the rectangle is **infinite**, the "normalized" (finite) version of it will be taken.
-The result of this method is always a finite *IRect*.
-      2. If the rectangle is **empty**, the result is also empty.
+      1. If the rectangle is **empty**, the result is also empty.
-      3. **Possible paradox:** The result may be empty, **even if** the rectangle is **not** empty!
+      2. **Possible paradox:** The result may be empty, **even if** the rectangle is **not** empty!
 In such cases, the result obviously does **not** contain the rectangle.
 This is because MuPDF's algorithm allows for a small tolerance (1e-3).
 Example:

       >>> r = fitz.Rect(100, 100, 200, 100.001)
       >>> r.is_empty  # rect is NOT empty